jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 review
 ********************************************************************************************

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
-You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.sh>` to do it for you on any Linux_, Windows_ or MacOS_ computers.
+You have seen a way to make a Python_ `Test Driven Development`_ Environment, with a :ref:`program<makePythonTdd.sh>` to do it on any Linux_, Windows_ or MacOS_ computers.

 :ref:`How many questions can you answer after going through this chapter?<questions about making a Python Test Driven Development Environment>`